linux-system-roles/snapshot/README.md

 the rest will be excluded.
 For example, `snapshot_lvm_vg_include: "^sql_db_"` will only operate on volume groups whose names start with `sql_db_`.
 This uses the Python `re.search`.

+### snapshot_lvm_bootable

+Boolean - default is unset.
+Only supported on operating systems that support snapshot manager (snapm).
+When set to true, and passed to the 'snapshot' command, the snapshot created will have a corresponding boot entry.
+The boot entry will be removed when the snapset is removed.

+### snapshot_use_copr (EXPERIMENTAL)

+Boolean - default is unset - if you want to enable the copr repo to use the latest development version of snapm, use `snapshot_use_copr: true`

 ### Variables Exported by the Role